Handmade Mother’s Day Clay Flowers (Air Dry Clay Tutorial) 🌷

 step 3: make and attach the stem

-cut it to length with your craft knife and smooth the surface with your fingers.
+roll a long sausage of clay for each stem — around 12–18cm long, slightly thicker than you think you need. cut it to length with your craft knife and smooth the surface with damp fingers.

 step 4: cut and attach the leaves